jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (a) that the vacancy will be filled by the appointment by the local authority or community board of a person named in the resolution who is qualified to be elected as a member; or
   (b) that the vacancy is not to be filled.
 (4) If for any reason the person specified in the resolution is unavailable, or otherwise unable to be notified of the appointment, a further vacancy occurs in that office.
-(5) Despite subsection (3), if the vacancy is for the office of Mayor, the vacancy must not be left unfilled but must be filled by appointment of 1 of the other members of the local authority as Mayor.
+(5) Despite subsection (3), if the vacancy is for the office of mayor, the vacancy must not be left unfilled but must be filled by appointment of one of the other members of the local authority as mayor.
-(6) If any member is appointed or elected to fill a vacancy in the office of Mayor,— (a) the person is to be treated as having vacated the office of a member; and (b) the vacancy in the office of a member is an extraordinary vacancy and this section and sections 118 to 120 apply.
+(6) If any member is appointed or elected to fill a vacancy in the office of mayor,— (a) the person is to be treated as having vacated the office of a member; and (b) the vacancy in the office of a member is an extraordinary vacancy and this section and sections 118 to 120 apply.